Binary branching processes with Moran type interactions: Main results

 Let us now make several remarks concerning the above particle system and potential parameter choices.

-\begin{rem} The enumeration of the particle system does not keep track of the genealogy of the particles in the system in order to simplify notation; this could be done using the Ulam tree as a set of indices. \end{rem}
+\begin{rem} The enumeration of the particle system does not keep track of the genealogy of the particles in the system in order to simplify notation; this could be done by replacing $\mathcal P_f(\mathbb N)$ by $\mathcal P_f(\Omega)$, the collection of finite subsets of